tristiisch/docker-stack-deployment/README.md

     deploy_path: /root/my-deployment
     stack_file_name: docker-compose.yaml
     keep_files: 5
-    args: my_applicaion
+    args: my_application
 ```

 ## Input Configurations

-Below are all of the supported inputs.
-Some inputs are considered sensitive information and it should be stored as secrets.
+Below is a comprehensive list of all supported inputs.
+Certain inputs are sensitive and should be stored as secrets.

 ### `args`

-Arguments to pass to the deployment command either  `docker`  or `docker-compose`.
-The actions will automatically generate the follwing commands for each of the cases.
+Specify arguments to pass to the deployment command, either `docker` or `docker-compose`.
+The action automatically generates the following commands for each case:
 - `docker stack deploy --compose-file $FILE --log-level debug --host $HOST`
 - `docker-compose -f $INPUT_STACK_FILE_NAME`

 ### `remote_docker_host`

-Specify Remote Docker host.
-The input value must be in the follwing format (user@host)
+Specify the Remote Docker host in the format `user@host`.

 ### `remote_docker_port`

-Specify Remote Docker ssh port if its not 22 default ie (2222)
+Specify the Remote Docker SSH port if it's not the default (22), e.g., (2222).

 ### `ssh_public_key`

-Remote Docker SSH public key.

-Do not give the content of `id_rsa.pub`

-The content of `~/.ssh/known_hosts` needs to be given here.
-You can get it by connecting to host once using your own machine.
+Provide the SSH public key for the Remote Docker.
+Do not provide the content of `id_rsa.pub`.
+Instead, provide the content of `~/.ssh/known_hosts`, obtainable by connecting to the host once using your machine.

 Example:
 ```
 1.1.1.1 ecdsa-sha2-nistp256 AAAAE2VjZHNhLNTYAAAAIbmlzdHAyNCN5F3TLxUllpSRx8y+9C2uh+lWZDFmAsFMjcz2Zgq4d5F+oGicGaRk=
 ```

 ### `ssh_private_key`

-SSH private key used to connect to the docker host

-SSH key must be in PEM format (begins with -----BEGIN RSA PRIVATE KEY-----), or you can randomly get _Load key "/HOME/.ssh/id_rsa": invalid format_ error.

-Convert it from OPENSSH (key begins with -----BEGIN OPENSSH PRIVATE KEY-----)  format using `ssh-keygen -p -m PEM -f ~/.ssh/id_rsa`
+Provide the SSH private key used to connect to the Docker host.
+Ensure the SSH key is in PEM format (begins with -----BEGIN RSA PRIVATE KEY-----), or you may encounter an "invalid format" error.
+Convert it from OPENSSH format (beginning with -----BEGIN OPENSSH PRIVATE KEY-----) using `ssh-keygen -p -m PEM -f ~/.ssh/id_rsa`.

 ### `deployment_mode`

-Deployment mode either docker-swarm or docker-compose.
-Default is docker-compose.
+Specify the deployment mode as either docker-swarm or docker-compose.
+The default is docker-compose.

 ### `copy_stack_file`

-Copy stack file to remote server and deploy from the server.
+Toggle to copy the stack file to the remote server and deploy from there.
 Default is false.

 ### `deploy_path`

-The path where the stack files will be copied to.
-Default ~/docker-deployment.
+Specify the path where the stack files will be copied.
+Default is ~/docker-deployment.

 ### `stack_file_name`

-Docker stack file used.
-Default is docker-compose.yaml
+Specify the Docker stack file to be used.
+Default is docker-compose.yaml.

 ### `keep_files`

-Number of the files to be kept on the server.
+Specify the number of files to be retained on the server.
 Default is 3.

 ### `docker_prune`

-A boolean input to trigger docker prune command.
+A boolean input to trigger the docker prune command.

 ### `pre_deployment_command_args`

-The args for the pre deploument command.
+Specify the arguments for the pre-deployment command.
 Applicable only for docker-compose.

 ### `pull_images_first`

-Pull docker images before deploying.
+Toggle to pull Docker images before deploying.
 Applicable only for docker-compose.

+### `debug`

+Enable verbose messages for debugging purposes.

 ## License